-Using Calendars with a Preschooler with Visual Impairment
+Using Calendars with a Preschooler who is Blind or Low Vision

 One day your child will record important dates, tasks, deadlines, and goals in a calendar or planner in order to remain organized and dependable.
 You can begin preparing for this necessary skill by exposure to an accessible calendar.

-Your child can watch or listen as you record significant dates and appointments, and she can become involved as she places meaningful, tactile stickers, real objects, pictures, or braille labels on important dates.
-She can listen as you read the activities for the day or upcoming week.
+Your child can watch or listen as you record significant dates and appointments, and they can become involved in placing meaningful, tactile stickers, real objects, pictures, or braille labels on important dates.
+Your child can listen as you read the activities for the day or upcoming week.

 What are the benefits of incorporating a calendar system?